Turmeric Indian Bistro

 Planning a Visit

 Turmeric Indian Bistro is located at 34 Franklin Ave in Ridgewood, NJ 07450, a short walk from the Ridgewood NJ Transit station on the Main Line, which runs direct service from Midtown Manhattan's Penn Station.
-For current hours, booking procedures, and menu details, contacting the restaurant directly or checking current listings is advisable, as specific operational details are subject to change.
 The Franklin Avenue location means parking is available in the borough's downtown lots for those arriving by car from elsewhere in Bergen County.
-Given the limited Indian dining options immediately in the neighborhood, reservations on weekend evenings are a reasonable precaution during busier periods.
+Reservations are recommended, especially on weekend evenings.

 Quick Comparison